-Set in a beautiful Belle Époque-style mansion, Milión is a mainstay of Buenos Aires’ night scene, even though it’s just over ten years old.
+Set in a beautiful Belle Époque-style mansion, Milión is a mainstay of the city’s pre-club hour night scene.
 This quintessential Buenos Aires’ getaway attracts fashionable young socialites and an international jet-set crowd, especially after being named by Newsweek as one of South America’s six top bars and ‘one of the world’s 21 secret hideaways’ by Elle magazine.

 Located among the graceful Recoleta estates on Libertad Street, the only thing that gives Milión’s entrance away is a bouncer perched on a stool just inside the front door.
 Upon entry into the palatial haunt a multi-level bar opens before you.
 The bottom floor is dominated by an indoor-outdoor dining area, usually replete with pretty people in the garden enjoying fine food and expensive wine.

-The international-Argentine cuisine by chef Darío Toledo is gourmet, as are the twilight prices, with dinners starting at about AR$120 for a prix fixe entrée.
-In typical Buenos Aires’ night owl style you can eat dinner here until 1 a.m. on weekdays and until 2 a.m. on Fridays and Saturdays, although the mellower weekdays more readily lend themselves to dining late here as do the accessibly-priced lunches starting at AR$32.
+The international-Argentine cuisine by chef Darío Toledo is gourmet, as are the twilight prices, with dinners starting at about US$25 for a prix fixe entrée.
+In typical Buenos Aires’ night owl style you can eat dinner here until 1 a.m. on weekdays and until 2 a.m. on Fridays and Saturdays, although the mellower weekdays more readily lend themselves to dining late here as do the accessibly-priced lunches.

 The 1913 French-style mansion was inherited by the uncle of one of the enterprises’ four partners in 2001.
 It had been abandoned for seven years and was badly in need of repairs.
 During the next six months, it was minimally but lovingly restored and adapted for public use.
 During the work, mementos were uncovered from the Allemand family, German immigrants who built and inhabited the home for nearly 70 years.